DF-5: Deployment

 As with the DF-4, initially the DF-5 was stored in a horizontal position in tunnels under high mountains, and are launched immediately outside the mouth of the tunnel.
 The missiles must be moved into the open and fueled prior to firing, an operational mode dubbed chu men fang pao (firing a cannon outdoors), with the fueling operation apparently requiring about two hours.
 The initial deployment of a pair of DF-5s in silos in Central China was completed in 1981.
 That portion of the DF-5A force that is deployed in silos could be maintained in a ready-to-fire status.
 In order to enhance the survivability of these missiles, China has constructed a large number of decoy silos which consist of shallow holes excavations with headworks that resemble operational silos.

 According to the US National Air and Space Intelligence Center, as of 1998 the deployed DF-5 force consisted of "about 25" missiles.
-From early 1999 to 2008 the total deployed DF-5 force was generally estimated at 20 missiles.
+From early 1999 to 2008 the total deployed DF-5 force was generally estimated at 20 missiles, according to the 2008 China Military Power Report.
 As of 2017, there were about 20 operational DF-5 launchers.

 Variants

 DF-5B

-According to a 2015 US report, Business Insider, Jane's Defence Weekly, and The Diplomat, China had begun to MIRV its DF-5s.
-It is believed that about twelve warheads can be placed on each MIRVed missile.

-An improved version, named DF-5B, was shown to the public during the parade in Beijing celebrating 70 years since the end of World War II on 3 September 2015.
-By that time, the DoD estimated China of having approximately 83 DF-5 ICBMs, with 50 of them being DF-5B variants containing MIRVs.
-Although China has had the technology to field MIRV warheads for decades, they have only recently begun to do so, likely in response to the development of the American ballistic missile defense system.
+According to the 2015 China Military Power Report, the DF-5B was capable of carrying an unspecified number of multiple independently targetable reentry vehicles (MIRVs).
+An improved version, named DF-5B, was shown to the public during the 2015 China Victory Day Parade.

 DF-5C

-China has begun testing a new variant of a DF-5 missile, which can carry 12 MIRV nuclear warheads.
-It is called the DF-5C.
-During the 2025 China Victory Day Parade, Chinese state media highlighted the DF-5C as having the capability to conduct global strikes.
+China began testing the DF-5C variant of the missile in 2017.
+It was publicly displayed during the 2025 China Victory Day Parade and has an estimated range of 20000 km and can carry up to 10multiple independently targetable reentry vehicles (MIRVs).
+Chinese state media stated that the DF-5C has the capability to conduct global strikes.